Arturo Escobar (anthropologist): Education and career

 Escobar was born in Manizales, Colombia.
 He currently holds Colombian and American citizenship and publishes in both English and Spanish.

-He received a Bachelor of Science in chemical engineering in 1975 from the University of Valle in Cali, Colombia, and completed one year of studies in a biochemistry graduate program at the Universidad del Valle Medical School.
+He received a Bachelor of Science in chemical engineering in 1975 from the University of the Valle in Cali, Colombia, and completed one year of studies in a biochemistry graduate program at the Universidad del Valle Medical School.
 He subsequently traveled to the United States to earn a master's degree in food science and international nutrition at Cornell University in 1978.
 After a brief stint in government working in Colombia's Department of National Planning, in Bogotá, from 1981 to 1982, in 1987 he received an interdisciplinary Ph.D. from the University of California, Berkeley, in Development Philosophy, Policy and Planning.

 He has taught mainly at U.S. universities, including the University of Massachusetts Amherst, but also abroad at institutions in Colombia, Finland, Spain, and England.
 He retired as professor of anthropology at the University of North Carolina at Chapel Hill where he taught courses in development theory and social change, often co-teaching with long-time mentee Dr. Michal Osterweil of UNC's Department of Global Studies.
 He is a member of the editorial advisory board of the Design Research Journal Designabilities.